pytorch/pytorch/docs/source/notes/autograd.rst

 Inference Mode
 ^^^^^^^^^^^^^^

-Inference mode is an extreme version of no-grad mode.
+Inference mode is the extreme version of no-grad mode.
 Just like in no-grad mode, computations in inference mode are not recorded in the backward graph, but enabling inference mode will allow PyTorch to speed up your model even more.
 This better runtime comes with a drawback: tensors created in inference mode